ispoljari/taps_/README.md

 Additional Info:

 This is just a (PoC) pet project.
-The code is not "clean" or in it's final form.
+The code is not "clean" nor in its final form.
 The background warp animation is done entirely with the Canvas API.
 The rest of the transitions are done by CSS (and some with the Angular Animations library).